mpounsett/happy-stubs/happy-stubs.md

 DNS is the underpinning of nearly all protocols on the Internet.
 When it is performing poorly it results in an undesirable user experience for every service which depends on it.
-The typical algorithm used by stub resolvers and other non-iterative resolvers on end-user hosts can can result in long delays when the first queried iterative resolver is unreachable or unresponsive.
+The typical algorithm used by stub resolvers and other non-iterative resolvers can can result in long delays when the first queried iterative resolver is unreachable or unresponsive.
 This problem can be compounded when the non-iterative resolver is given a long list of iterative servers in order to cover both IPv4 and IPv6 services.

 This document specifies requirements for resolver algorithms to reduce the likelihood of a poor user experience due to upstream DNS performance issues,